Importance of Pet Dental Care

 Pet dental care is often overlooked as not as important to overall pet health despite statistics that show otherwise.
 In fact, it's so important that The American Veterinary Dental Society has reported that approximately 70% of cats and 80% of dogs display serious signs if gum disease by the time they've reached the age of three.
 The report also says that gum disease is the #1 disease among cats and dogs.
 Furthermore, gum disease can have a major impact on other parts of your pet, including his or her liver, heart and kidneys.

 The good news is that there is a solution: there are pet dentistry techniques to help, and it's never too late to perform the dental procedures that your pet needs.
 If your cat, dog or rabbit has shown symptoms of swollen or bleeding mouth or gums, discolored teeth, loss of appetite, or has lost teeth, it is time to schedule an appointment with one of our pet dentists.
 Even if your pet doesn't show any of these symptoms, he or she may have a latent case of gum disease or another oral issue.
 We're here to help.
 Call our hospital in Winnipeg at 204-452-9010; we'd be happy to make an appointment with you and your pet.
-We handle dogs, cats and rabbits of all breeds and sizes.
+We handle dogs and cats of all breeds and sizes.